-Extract, load, transform (ELT) solutions offer no-code connectors that sync raw data from systems across the enterprise into a data warehouse or data lake to power analytics and process automation.
+Extract, load, transform (ELT) tools offer no-code connectors that sync data from systems across the enterprise into a data warehouse or data lake to power analytics and process automation.

-Instead of writing custom scripts - extracting data from source systems, formatting it for delivery, and loading it into a warehouse - ELT tools offer teams a no-code solution.
+Instead of writing custom scripts - extracting data from source systems, formatting it for delivery, and loading it into a data warehouse - ELT software offers teams a no-code solution.
 Users simply authenticate with the source system, configure a destination environment, and start the flow of data.

 - Improve strategic decision making by powering new data-driven insights and dashboards.